···

 A Background Hum

-It's not loud enough to demand attention, but it's always there — this low-level unease.
+Not loud enough to demand attention, but always there — this low-level unease.
 During commutes, before sleep, in quiet moments.
 It doesn't announce itself.
 It just hums.
-And it's been humming long enough that you've started to wonder if it's trying to tell you something.
+And it's been humming long enough that you've started wondering if it's trying to tell you something.

 If someone asked "What's wrong?" you wouldn't know what to say.
 It's not one thing.
-It's more like a feeling at the intersection of multiple things — each one small, but together creating this... offness.
+It's more like a feeling at the intersection of multiple things — each one small, but together creating this persistent offness.
 The inability to name it makes you wonder if it's even real.

 Why You Can't Name It

-This feeling usually lives at the intersection of several things — none dramatic enough alone, but together they create a signal.
+This feeling usually lives at the intersection of several things — none dramatic enough alone, but together creating a signal your body registers before your mind can translate.

 Values Misalignment

 Small daily betrayals of what you actually care about.
-They accumulate quietly.
+They accumulate quietly over months.

 Unprocessed Stuff